wasmerio/wasmer.io/_posts/announcing-wasmer-3.0.md

 > The wasmer CLI running python in the [Warp terminal](https://www.warp.dev/)!

-This greatly simplifies the flow for running packages from wapm with wasmer.
+This greatly simplifies the flow for running WASI executables from WAPM with wasmer.

 ## Better API and Memory Management